-Oral Health Data and Surveillance
+Dental/Oral Health Data

-Monitoring the status of oral disease in Minnesota’s population is essential for setting achievable objectives, as well as, for planning, implementing, and evaluating public health programs.
+Monitoring the status of oral disease in Minnesota’s population is essential for setting achievable objectives, as well as for planning, implementing, and evaluating public health programs.

-The Status of Oral Health in Minnesota
+- Report: the Status of Oral Health in Minnesota (2013)

 Basic Screening Survey (BSS)

-- BSS Fact Sheet (PDF: 121KB/2 pages)
+- Minnesota BSS Fact Sheet (PDF: 121KB/2 pages)